mojlighetsministeriet/identity-provider/README.md

 For production, make sure to set RSA_PRIVATE_KEY environment variable externally to keep active tokens valid when starting new containers of this image.
 If you skip this a new key will be generated each time a container is created (and it will not be able to read any previous client tokens).

-## Help with creating a private RSA key
+## Creating a private RSA key

-Use the tool https://github.com/mojlighetsministeriet/rsa-private-key-generator, see the GitHub page for installtion/usage.
+If you do not have a favorite tool yet, use the tool we provide https://github.com/mojlighetsministeriet/rsa-private-key-generator, see the GitHub page for installtion/usage.

 ## Configuration